mvolkmann/blog/src/d3/00-intro-article.md

 once for each encapsulated DOM element.
 The function is passed the value of the `__data__` property value and the index of the DOM element within the selection.
-Inside these function, the current element can be accessed using the `this` keyword.
+Inside these functions, the current element can be accessed using the `this` keyword.
 In order to use `this`, the function must not be an arrow function.